ranganathanlab/BCAR/README.md

 ## Features
 - Uses a fast implementation of the Needleman-Wunsch alignment algorithm to handle indels (insertions and deletions) between reads.
-- Supports scenarios where barcodes are located at fixed positions within reads.
-- Accepts any number of input .fastq or .fastq.gz files (or combinations thereof)
+- Accepts any number of input .fastq or .fastq.gz files (or combinations thereof).
+The files will be combined into a **single** barcode map.
 - Your barcodes and their counts will appear in the headers of your consensus reads
 - Empirical Bayes estimate of post-merged quality scores